Mid 1920s-early 1950s

 When Ata Yates left school in 1946 she started in the Trilby Yates workroom, located on the 2nd floor of 26 Durham Street West.
 Julia owned the building which also included Gainsborough Millinery as a tenant.
 Across the road was the Art Deco building that housed Broadcasting House and the 1ZB studios.
 In the summer some of the workroom staff would eat lunch on the fire escape and request songs from the 'ZB boys' to listen to that afternoon.

 There were about a dozen 'girls' in the workroom at this time, working under one or two designers - Nancy Hudson then June Todd, Maxine Sigglecoe and later Julia's niece Digsy Yates.
-For a time the girls were joined by a young man, the aspiring designer, Hall Ludlow.
+In 1945 a young man, Hall Ludlow, joined the workroom.
+Julia wasn't impressed with his designs but decided to give him a chance.
+She ordered her seamstresses not to giggle about him because he was a man and the first in the country who wanted to make dresses.

 As was common at the time there was an order of progression in the Trilby Yates workroom.
 Bev Johnson started at around the same time as Ata.
 Bev’s father worked in the Government Import Office and knew the salon manager Betty Clark through the business’ fabric imports.
 Nancy Hudson preferred to hire inexperienced staff with no 'bad habits' so Bev’s lack of sewing skills were seen in a positive light.
 New staff began with hand sewing on the finishing table; overcasting seams, sewing on buttons or hooks and eyes and hemming garments.
 After about six months, they would move to alterations where much of the work entailed adjusting customer purchases to fit perfectly.
 From there the new staff moved on to machining, and finally if they had talent, to cutting and designing.